rawsrc/PhpEcho/README.md

     <?= $this->head()->render(); ?>
 </head>
 ```
-The engine will compile all the `<head></head>` parameters from all the child blocks to render the header.
+The engine will compile the `<head></head>` parameters from all the child blocks to render the header.

 The concept of child block is easy to understand: when you define a PhpEcho class as a variable of one another, you create a child block.
 ```php